Careers & Jobs

 Visit the Occupational Outlook Handbook for in-depth career information.
 The profiles featured cover hundreds of occupations; describing What They Do, Work Environment, How to Become One, Pay, and more.
 Each profile also includes the Bureau of Labor Statistics’ employment projections for the 2010–20 decade.

-The Portland Public Library offers classes for all levels of computer users.
-Advance registration is required– please call 871-1700 x 708, or stop by the public computing desk at the main library to get on the roster.
+The Portland Public Library offers classes and tutoring for all levels of computer users.
+Advance registration is required — please call 871-1700 x 708, or stop by the public computing desk at the main library to get on the roster.

 Don’t forget that the Maine Career Center provides a variety of employment and training services at no charge for Maine workers and businesses.
 Whether you are looking to improve your job qualifications, explore a different profession, find a new career or hire an employee.